Wanna Play A Show at 5BAR?

 Payment:

 1. Performers receive 2 drink coins per person.
 This is a $10 drink per player, so if you have a 5-piece band that is a $100 value we want to offer.
 It’s our little tip to the band and shows our mutual appreciation, we have tea and mocktails as well.
 We do cater to many first time or seldom performers, many jazz artists who want a stage to play on and love to just jam.
 We love that and are here for it.
-Let us know.
+Let us know

 2. We are creating a space and a scene for our guests and artists to come perform.
 All 3 of us (band/bar/guests) are helping each other.
+We work as a team to create a show

 Music Selection Restrictions (Boring Lawyer Stuff):

-1. Our music license is through Pandora for business “Mood.”
+1. Our music license is through Pandora for business “Mood”

 3. As an artist it is your responsibility to adhere to these license rules.
 Which means only playing music under their contracts.
-We don’t like these rules either and believe these agencies are thwarting art and expression, but they have loads of lawyers and the USA being in love with big business and ‘corporate America’ instead of innovation and art, it isssssss what it issssss.
+We don’t like these rules either and believe these agencies are thwarting art and expression, but they have loads of lawyers and the USA being in love with big business and ‘corporate America’ instead of innovation and art, it isssssss what it issssss

 Previous